baezortega/CrossSpecies2021/README.md

 ### Step 0: Setting up project data and directories

-Before commencing the analyses, this script initialise the directory structure, and downloads the project data files from [Zenodo](https://doi.org/10.5281/zenodo.5554777) and the required reference genomes from Ensembl/NCBI.
+Before commencing the analyses, this script initialises the directory structure, and downloads the project data files from [Zenodo](https://doi.org/10.5281/zenodo.5554777) and the required reference genomes from Ensembl/NCBI.

 * This step uses the `curl` command and requires Internet access.
 * The output of this step is required for subsequent steps.
 * The estimated run time of this step is **30 minutes**.
 * The output files produced include all the necessary data files (`data/original` folder).

-This step is performed by the R script `0_Setup.sh`, which is located in the [`scripts`](scripts) directory and can be run from the terminal using the `bash` command as follows.
+This step is performed by the bash script `0_Setup.sh`, which is located in the [`scripts`](scripts) directory and can be run from the terminal using the `bash` command as follows.

 ```
 bash scripts/0_Setup.sh